 - Reinspect any affected product that is still on-site at the organization.
 This can help understand the actual impact on the product which was inspected with the out-of-tolerance equipment.

 - Compare the out-of-calibration results to the device specifications.
-If a micrometer was found to be out-of-calibration by .001″, but all of the affected products have dimensions with much larger tolerances, the effect would be minimized.
+If a micrometer was found to be out-of-calibration by .001″, but all of the affected products have dimensions with much larger tolerances, the effect may be minimized.

 - Investigate if there were any complaints generated as a result of out-of-tolerance equipment.